Finance Manager Salary & Pay

-(Note: Please note that salaries can differ significantly based industry, experience, and company policies.
-The above figures are based on estimates taken from glassdoor.com in 2022.)
+(Note: Salaries can differ based on industry, experience, and company policies.
+The figures below are average Finance Manager salaries sourced from Glassdoor salary data (mid-2023).

 What Are the Kinds of Jobs a Finance Manager Can Have?

-Nearly every industry demands financial management.
-Financial accountants commonly use the titles: Financial Manager, Chief Financial Officer, Risk Management, Chartered Accountant or Payroll Manager.
+Every industry demands financial management.
+Financial accountants hold various titles, including Financial Manager, Chief Financial Officer, and Chartered Accountant.
+They can also be risk managers or payroll managers.

 Photo by Austin Distel on Unsplash